The SCL is supported by the Sturtevant Endowment in Literacy Education.

 Participating Faculty and Other Collaborators

-Dr. Allison Ward Parsons, Acting Director
+Dr. Allison Ward Parsons, Director

 As the acting/founding Director, Dr. Ward Parsons has led efforts to develop plans and goals for the Elizabeth G. Sturtevant, PhD Center for Literacy.
 Dr. Ward Parsons is a former kindergarten teacher who saw firsthand the impact of generational poverty on childhood literacy, which forms the basis of her interest in research, service, and teaching via a social justice lens.
 She has served in reading clinics offering diagnostic and tutoring services, and has spent the last three summers supervising Literacy graduate students during their practicum coursework as they earn credentials towards Reading Specialist licensure in Virginia.
 Her research agenda is based on improving literacy outcomes for all students via effective instruction and teacher support through coaching and professional learning.
 She also studies student reading engagement and techniques to support vocabulary through interactive read-alouds.

-Dr. Jennifer I. Hathaway, Associate Director
+Dr. Jennifer Drake Patrick, Associate Director

 Mason Literacy Center and Faculty Affiliates have broad research interests and advocate for excellent classroom and clinical instruction that advances the literacy knowledge of students.